Moving from house to apartment

 3. Think twice before moving any furniture

-There are several major challenges while you prepare to move into an apartment and one of them is what to do with the large and heavy furniture pieces you have in the house right now.
+One of the major challenges faced when moving into an apartment is what to do with the large and heavy furniture pieces you have in the house right now.

-• NO. Don’t move any furniture that’s already rather damaged due to long years of service.
-Don’t move inexpensive ready-to-assemble particleboard furniture – IKEA furniture items rarely survive a house move.
+NO. Don’t move any furniture that’s already damaged.
+Don’t move inexpensive, ready-to-assemble particleboard furniture; IKEA-type furniture items rarely survive a house move.
 Don’t move furniture that’s too heavy or too big unless you must.

 4. Earn some extra cash from your unwanted stuff

-The upcoming move to an apartment from a house is an excellent opportunity to purge your home of any items that you won’t really need in the new place.
-After all, the last thing you’d need is to pay good money for hauling useless stuff which you’ll wonder where to store after the move is over.
+The last thing you need is to pay good money for hauling useless stuff, which you’ll wonder where to store after the move is over.

 • Sell your stuff online.
-As long as you have enough time to spare prior to Moving day, you can try to sell some of the things online by posting them at the best sites for the purpose: eBay, Craigslist, Amazon, Etsy, eBid, etc.
+As long as you have enough time to spare prior to Moving day, you can try to sell some of the things online by posting them on sites such as eBay, Craigslist, Amazon, Etsy, eBid, etc.

 5. Pack your things quickly and efficiently

-Keeping in mind that packing is the most time-consuming task when moving from a house to an apartment, your best chance of tackling that demanding job is to follow some proven tips for making the entire house packing process faster and more efficient at the same time.
+Keeping in mind that packing is the most time-consuming task when moving, here are some tips for making the house packing process faster and more efficient.

 How to pack quickly for a move?

-• Begin boxing up your things as soon as you possibly can but not before you’ve inventoried your belongings, sorted them out, and got rid of the useless stuff.
+• Begin boxing up your things as soon as you possibly can, but not before you’ve inventoried your belongings, sorted them out, and gotten rid of the useless stuff.
 Each day spent without packing could hurt your chances of a successful house move.

-• Follow a good packing checklist – a detailed to-do list that will guide you throughout the house packing process.
-What should you pack next?
-Your Packing Timeline has the answer.
+• Follow a good packing checklist, a detailed to-do list that will guide you throughout the house packing process.

-• Start packing your items from the rooms that are really hard to sort and pack – all storage areas in the house such as the garage, attic, basement, and any spare rooms.
+• Start packing your items from the rooms that are really hard to sort and pack, such as the garage, attic, basement, and any spare rooms.

 • Set up a packing station in the room you’re packing at the moment and get all necessary packing supplies close by to save valuable time.